University of Glasgow: History

 Teaching at the university began in the Chapter House of Glasgow Cathedral, subsequently moving to nearby Rottenrow, in a building known as the "Auld Pedagogy".
 The university was given 13 acre of land belonging to the Black Friars (Dominicans) on High Street by Mary, Queen of Scots, in 1563.
 By the late 17th century its building centred on two courtyards surrounded by walled gardens, with a clock tower, which was one of the notable features of Glasgow's skyline—reaching 140 ft in height—and a chapel adapted from the church of the former Dominican (Blackfriars) friary.
 Remnants of this Scottish Renaissance building, mainly parts of the main façade, were transferred to the Gilmorehill campus and renamed as the "Pearce Lodge", after Sir William Pearce, the shipbuilding magnate who funded its preservation.
 The Lion and Unicorn Staircase was also transferred from the old college site and is now attached to the Main Building.

 John Anderson, while professor of natural philosophy at the university, and with some opposition from his colleagues, pioneered vocational education for working men and women during the Industrial Revolution.
 To continue this work in his will, he founded Anderson's College, which was associated with the university before merging with other institutions to become the University of Strathclyde in 1964.

 In 1973, Delphine Parrott became its first female professor, as Gardiner Professor of Immunology.

 In October 2014, the university court voted for the university to become the first academic institution in Europe to divest from the fossil fuel industry.
+This followed a 12-month campaign led by the Glasgow University Climate Action Society and involved over 1,300 students.